PrincetonUniversity/install_lammps/05_debugging/README.md

 For a general guide to debugging, see these [slides](https://w3.pppl.gov/~ethier/PICSCIE/DEBUGGING/Parallel_debugging_2019.pdf) by Stephane Ethier of PPPL.

 In preparation for debugging, the first step is to compile and link the code with the `-g` debug flag.
-This causes source-level information to be retained in the resulting executable.
+This causes source-level information to be included in the resulting executable.
 Compiler optimizations should not be used or even set explicitly to `O0`.
 Note that the code will run slower and the executable will be larger.

 Here is an example of how to build LAMMPS for debugging: